 To make it easy to add all department members to a folder at once, first go and create a Thru Group that includes everybody in your department.
 Creating groups for all of your company departments saves you a lot of time when you want to create many different folders that are only shared by certain departments.

-To learn how to create Thru Groups and add users, go to this section in the online Administration Guide.
+To learn how to create Thru Groups and add users, go to the Managing Groups section in the online Administration Guide.

 Step 2: Create the folder